lumicks/py-optics/README.md

 Python code to aid with calculations for nanophotonics.
 Currently it contains:

-- *lumicks.pyoptics.psf*: code that calculates the point spread function (electromagnetic field distribution) of a focused laser beam with arbitrary wavefront.
+- `lumicks.pyoptics.psf`: code that calculates the point spread function (electromagnetic field distribution) of a focused laser beam with arbitrary wavefront.
 The code takes polarization into account
-- *lumicks.pyoptics.trapping*: code that calculates the electromagnetic field distribution of a spherical particle at an arbitrary distance relative to a focused laser
+- `lumicks.pyoptics.trapping`: code that calculates the electromagnetic field distribution of a spherical particle at an arbitrary distance relative to a focused laser.
+Forces on the particle can be calculated as well.

 All code is developed in-house at LUMICKS.

-Py-optics is free to use under the conditions of the [Apache-2.0 open source license](LICENSE.md).
+Py-optics is tested to be compatible with Python version 3.10 to 3.13, and is free to use under the conditions of the [Apache-2.0 open source license](LICENSE.md).

 ## How to get started